Magisk-Modules-Alt-Repo/chroot-distro/README.md

 ### Supported environments

-you can use chroot-distro on any terminal like mt manager , termux , twrp , Android terminal emulator...
+You can use chroot-distro on any terminal, for example mt manager, termux, twrp or Android terminal emulator...

 ### Sample screenshots